Levitate raises $6M for its ‘keep-in-touch’ email marketing solution aimed at smaller businesses – TechCrunch

 “We’re not really a CRM.
 We’re trying to create this new category that we call ‘keep-in-touch marketing,’ which is contrasting to email marketing,” he explains.
 Email marketing involves blasting out impersonal business emails, often with lots of colors and pictures, to users who can’t reply.
 “Keep-in-touch marketing is more about quality over quantity.
 Not building the biggest list.
 It’s about curating your list of people who you truly know,” says Lipson.

-The software itself works both as an email add-on that integrations with major email providers, like Microsoft and Google, as well as a standalone iOS or Android app.
+The software itself works both as an email add-on that integrate with major email providers, like Microsoft and Google, as well as a standalone iOS or Android app.

-For business customers, expanded options are available, like the ability to import contacts from Excel or .CSV files, as well as from CRM and AMS systems, including Salesforce, Hubspot, Dynamics, AMS 360, QQCatalyst, Cigita, TAM, Epic, Hawksoft, EZLynx, and Partner XE.
+For business customers, expanded options are available, like the ability to import contacts from Excel or .CSV files, as well as from CRM and AMS systems, including Salesforce, HubSpot, Dynamics, AMS 360, QQCatalyst, Cigita, TAM, Epic, Hawksoft, EZLynx and Partner XE.
 In some cases, particularly with the insurance and financial advisory industries, API integrations are also offered.

 The contacts, once imported, are enhanced with publicly available information, like photos, social media links, company information, website address, bio and other details.

-Businesses with 5 users pay $150 per month, which comes out to $30 per seat.
+Businesses with five users pay $150 per month, which comes out to $30 per seat.
 However, Levitate offers a free personal plan for one user that has a more limited feature set.
-Larger businesses can upgrade to a $199 per month plan that includes live onboarding, training and support as well as a personal marketing coach.
+Larger businesses can upgrade to a $199 per month plan that includes live onboarding, training and support, as well as a personal marketing coach.

-With the additional funding, Levitate aims to build out its A.I. technology, which today makes suggestions about who to keep in touch with and when.
-More recently, it rolled out automations which allow users to create workflows around particular types of activities — like sending out a welcome kit to new customers, for instance.
-The A.I. also more newly is able to decide if someone’s name is correct — as in, if it’s a real first nam, or if it’s a company name — so emails don’t sound impersonal because of bad data.
+With the additional funding, Levitate aims to build out its AI technology, which today makes suggestions about who to keep in touch with and when.
+More recently, it rolled out automations that allow users to create workflows around particular types of activities — like sending out a welcome kit to new customers, for instance.
+The AI also more newly is able to decide if someone’s name is correct — as in, if it’s a real first name, or if it’s a company name — so emails don’t sound impersonal because of bad data.

-Longer-term, Lipson envisions a system where emails can write themselves using technology like OpenAI’s new GPT-3 language-generating A.I.
+Longer-term, Lipson envisions a system where emails can write themselves using technology like OpenAI’s new GPT-3 language-generating AI.

 “I thought that’s what we’d be starting to bring in five years from now, but it could be something that we could maybe bring in a little bit sooner,” he says.
 “People are so overwhelmed and busy but they do know they want to keep in touch.
 Our role is not to fully automate it but just help them with that process,” Lipson adds.

 Ahead of its latest round, Levitate was named one of the Triangle’s most promising new startups.
 It raised $6 million last year, then did again just now, amid the coronavirus pandemic.
 The company plans to use the new funds to invest further in the product and raising awareness about its solution in the market.
-It’s also planning to hire around 30 this year across sales, customer success, support and engineering.
+It’s also planning to hire around 30 people this year across sales, customer success, support and engineering.
 Currently, the Raleigh-based company is a team of 80.